ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.7.1 =
+* Fixed issue with user vote custom label not staying when you upvote links

 = 6.7 =
 * Added update message for new version
 * Removed Accessibe banner ads and moved Accessibe menu to bottom of list